GodswillUmoh/Machine_Learning/README.md

 | Victoria Okpi | $ 70,000 | 44 yrs |
 | Esther Johnson |$ 62,000 | 40 yrs |

+### The Task: Here, we want to see which names are more similar to be grouped together based on the attributes.
+Are we going to group Godswill and Victoria or Victoria and Esther?
+This is where feature scaling helps out.

 + In this table our task will be to find out which names are closer to each other using feature scaling, specifically, __Normalization__
 + Using the formula: _X' = X - Xmin /Xmax - Xmin_